-We can all agree that the pandemic hit many low-income families much harder than multi-national billion-dollar companies.
-Many companies and some shareholders benefitted in times of uncertainty.
+We agree that the pandemic hit many low-income families much harder than multi-national billion-dollar companies.
+But on the other hand, many companies and some shareholders benefitted in times of uncertainty.

-The same companies were seeking bailouts during the pandemic, but had more than enough cash to carry on their business.
+The same companies sought bailouts during the pandemic but had more than enough cash to carry on their business.
 However, pleasing shareholders is more important.

 We saw similar actions during the 2008 recession.
 Governments bailed out many companies, mainly banks.
 In return, they did stock buybacks.

 Ethically, I find it counterintuitive.
-Ultimately for shareholders, it was a positive stock movement and green days ahead.
-The majority of stocks involved in this section are already established in their sectors and the global economy.
+But, ultimately, it was a positive stock movement and green days ahead for shareholders.
+Most stocks in this section are already established in their sectors and the global economy.
 We’ll get more specific in the next sections.

 Tech stocks are among the biggest spenders on a share buyback.
 Coincidentally, they are some of the biggest winners on the stock market over the last years.
-Which ones are on the top of the list?
+So which ones are on the top of the list?